 Do you use Accuity or Calendly to schedule all your calls and meetings?
 You can easily do the same with HoneyBook to keep track of your leads and existing clients all in one place, without all the back and forth.

 In the webinar, our HoneyBook member used a “Book a Call” link as a lead source on her website.
-If you have a similar CTA (Call to Action) on your website, syncing with HoneyBook’s Scheduling tool can be more beneficial since the leads who book with you will automatically be added to your pipeline.
+If you have a similar CTA (Call to Action) on your website, syncing with HoneyBook’s online meeting scheduler can be more beneficial since the leads who book with you will automatically be added to your pipeline.

 The HoneyBook Scheduling Tool syncs with Gmail and Google Calendar, so you can see all of your appointments in either place.
 If you have the HoneyBook Unlimited plan, you’ll also be able to add team members to your calendar so you can round robin appointments and view everyone’s schedule easily.